Filter Content

 Masses

 Each Religious Education class will also cohost a Wednesday morning Mass at 8am in our chapel.
 This Mass occurs during term time and is a Parish Mass, so it is open to all.
 The Mass finishes before the 8.40am bell.
 Religious Education teachers will email a notice to families prior to their allocated Mass, and we encourage attendance.
-Upcoming Masses will be hosted by our year 11 and 12 students.
+Upcoming Masses will be hosted by our Year 10 students.

 Also, if you would like to join in other Parish services, the Catholic Parish of Bundaberg advertises Mass times at https://www.bundabergcatholic.net.au/mass-prayer/